POLYGONAL DEFINITION & CLASSIFICATION

 HOW ARE POLYGONAL WALLS CLASSIFIED?

-For the purposes of this site, we will use the most widely accepted classification system from the Mediterranean – Giuseppe Lugli’s four polygonal styles from his book La tecnica edilizia romana (1957).
+For the purposes of this site, I will use the most widely accepted classification system from the Mediterranean – Giuseppe Lugli’s four polygonal styles from his book La tecnica edilizia romana (1957).
 This particular typology is centered on Italic polygonal walls and specifically the Roman era.
 While it differs slightly from descriptions based on Greek and Anatolian polygonal constructions, the Roman influence eventually encompassed all of the Mediterranean.

 According to Lugli, polygonal walls can be classified into four categories based on their technological and morphological characteristics.